Connerjm/Martin-Family-Site/README.md

 - Polls.
 Vote for things such as dinner that night or movie for family night.
 - Post important life events for extended family and friends.
 - Contact and medical information in case of emergencies.
+- Set reminders for each other.
+- Save preferences like subway orders in a single location.

 ## Deployment